A comprehensive job search plan contains:

 Career readiness competencies are embedded within and achieved through curriculum and co-curricular activities.
 Peer and alumni mentorships are also available to further provide competency development opportunities.

 With your plan developed, you can prepare to communicate your brand through your resume, your LinkedIn profile, and your participation in career fairs.
 Your story comes to life only when all the pieces are working in concert.
-Meet with center coaches and peer consultants to polish these items.
-Our coaches and advisors-in-residence know what employers are looking for and can give you that insider knowledge to stand out among the crowd.
+Meet with center consultants and peer consultants to polish these items.
+Our consultants know what employers are looking for and can give you that insider knowledge to stand out among the crowd.

 Discover the best practices for an impactful LinkedIn profile.